lisp-mirror/cl-naive-store/README.md

 loading of stuff.

 Outstanding stuff (in order of priority):
-- Change to vectors for internal storage for speed's sake.
 - Do some file locking to protect against basic corruption.
-- Code to redistribute the files of a collection if you change your mind about how the data should be partitioned/bucketed.
-- Data field type checking, is non existant, will only put in stubs for this and leave the rest up to the user.
 - Implement comms with external data stores, maybe as an additonal package or something.
+- Update testing.lisp to work again.
+- Test on lisp other than SBCL so it can be submitted to QuickLisp.

-In summary this db is relatively fast and small in memory (if used right) but extremely dangerous so use it at your own peril!
+In summary this db is relatively fast and small in memory (if used right) but you have to apply your mind, so use it at your own peril!

-See test.lisp for simple examples.
+See cl-wfx to see a very complicated use of naive-store.